dapr/dotnet-sdk/examples/PubSub/README.md

 The PubSub example
 shows how to create a service which will publish the event(`Publisher`).

-shows how to receive the event by Declarative using yaml file(`Subscriber`).
+shows how to receive the event by Declarative using yaml file(`DeclaretiveSubscriber`).

-shows how to receive the event by Programmatic using coding definition(`AnotherSubscriber`).
+shows how to receive the event by Programmatic using coding definition(`ProgrammaticSubscriber`).
 ## Prerequisites

 - [.NET Core 3.1 or .NET 5+](https://dotnet.microsoft.com/download) installed